 Review of Level Airlines

 Level Airlines is a Spanish-based low-cost, long-haul carrier operated by International Airlines Group.
 Other Spanish airline brands operating under this parent company include Iberia Airlines & Vueling.
 Level Airlines offers direct flights to and from Barcelona.
-The hubs in North America include 5 major cities which are Miami, Boston, New York City, Los Angeles and San Francisco.
-I was fortunate to have enough Delta Sky Miles to book a round-trip flight from Atlanta to JFK and that was enough motivation for me to give Level Airlines a try.
-I am here to offer my honest review if this is a reasonable option for those looking to save money on flights to Barcelona.
+Their hubs in North America include 5 major cities: Miami, Boston, New York City, Los Angeles, and San Francisco.

 Flight Times

 Arriving back to America presented a bit of a problem as the arrival times for Level were all after 8 p.m. and past the point of catching a return flight to Atlanta the same day.
 My return flight landed at JFK at 9:40 p.m.
-Because of this, I opted to stay a couple nights in New York City before returning to Atlanta.
+Because of this, I opted to stay a couple of nights in New York City before returning to Atlanta.

 Finding your Gate